... ask the root question!

 If your tree is a feature in your landscape - or a piece of your heart - protect it like one.

-WHY protect trees from Ambrosia Beetles?
+WHY inspect and protect legacy trees from Ambrosia Beetles?

 Short answer: